 - If the computer can mate immediately, it will do so.

 - If the computer cannot avoid being mated in the next move, it will stop computing and do some legal move.

-The position evaluation in these cases will be either the one of the principal variation from the turn before in case the player has been following it, or else from the shallow pre-search (three plies) used for sorting the moves.
+The position evaluation in these cases will be either the one of the principal variation from the turn before in case the player has been following it, or else from the shallow pre-search (one ply) used for sorting the moves.
 If there is only one legal move, but the player has not been following the principal variation, no evaluation will apply.
 In short, the computer will use the best data that are available despite the quick reply.